 - If the service has been carried out on board on an aircraft or ship that works for a person carrying an activity inside Saudi Arabia.

-CIT IN QATAR
+CORPORATE INCOME TAX IN QATAR

 A resident is any natural person who owns permanent accommodation in the country or has stayed in Qatar for more than 183 days continuously or intermittently during a 12-months period.